jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Because we're depending on our weakened manufacturing base, dated insurance processes, and overburdened health-care system to stop this pandemic.

-PICTURE
-_Over-buying stuff is what ordinary people are told and expected to do.
-This might as well be Black Friday or Holiday shopping.
-Today, regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm.
-We could if we believed in a new philosophy that freed us from massive bureaucracy, and made us realize our salvation is reaching for new technologies._
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ImpassionedSourBuck' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+_Please enable the sound.
+The rise of the middlemen.
+Credit:_ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).

 ## Our Old Health Care System

+Doctors study really hard to learn the knowledge that keeps us health.
+That's why their rightfully esteemed in every society on Earth.

-[In this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down being a doctor is.
+However, [in this TED talk from 2015](https://youtu.be/mafghkNmKgo) Dr. Alieta Eck discusses how much of a let-down being a doctor is today.
 You see, when she started medical school in the early '80s, she thought practicing medicine meant making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.

 Dr. Eck got something far different.
 To her sadness, the Main Street economy, where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.